Location

 Principle Wines

-Found especially in the central iommune of Nus.
+Found especially in the central commune of Nus.
 This red native grape can achieve relatively good alcohol levels for this cooler climate.

 Principle Wines